Oceaneering International Inc. (OII) Shares Down Despite Recent Market Volatility

 Piper Sandler gave a rating of “Overweight” to OII, setting the target price at $21 in the report published on February 01st of the previous year.

-Volatility was left at 4.63%, however, over the last 30 days, the volatility rate increased by 3.69%, as shares surge +14.99% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +36.57% upper at present.
+Volatility was left at 4.66%, however, over the last 30 days, the volatility rate increased by 4.71%, as shares sank -2.78% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +29.99% upper at present.

 Insider Trading